-So it’s important to realise instead that all professionals have a duty of care to their clients when they undertake work for them.
+Nevertheless, it’s important to take on board that all professionals have a duty of care to their clients when they undertake work for them.
 It’s a breach of that duty of care that usually results in a claim.

 It's a broad term and it covers a whole range of possible circumstances.
 It certainly doesn't need to be deliberate or even obvious.

 But that’s why you bought PI cover in the first place.
 Because you just never know, right?

 As promised, here are some actual professional indemnity claims examples (of various types) we've dealt with, made against actual clients (of various types).
 All of these can be considered as negligence: